-Toulouse is a charming and compact French city set on rolling hills which give you great views of the beautiful landscape.
-It is situated in the south west of France near the Pyrenees and has just under half a million inhabitants.
+Toulouse is a charming and compact French city set on rolling hills which give you magnificent views of the beautiful landscape.
+It is situated in the southwest of France near the Pyrenees.
+We advise pre-booking your rental car in advance as Toulouse is a busy place to hire cars from for business and pleasure.